The Essex Wire Strike

 In frustration that Essex Wire was able to continue production using non-strikers—and therefore win the war so far—the strikers escalated their violence.
 In addition to a bomb being set off in the plant and attacks on cars and trucks bringing non-striking workers, incidents began to occur beyond the Essex plant.
 On May 7 in the village of Pulaski, unknown assailants attacked a convoy of non-strikers and armed guard escorts on their way home to Jackson.
 Then 15 masked men broke into the city power plant and tried to force the three employees there to shut off electricity to the Essex factory.
 They left peacefully when they were told that power would be cut to the entire city if that was done.
 The community became more deeply involved, mostly in support of the strikers.
 An Ad Hoc Citizens’ Committee on Industrial Relations was formed to attempt to reduce tensions.

 The 7 p.m. shift change provided an “after-dinner show,” and often 200 to 300 people hurried over to the plant to see what was going on.
-Some, who weren’t even management from Essex or a union worker at the plant, jumped into the fray just for the excitement of the whole thing.
-On May 26 two non-union employees in their car were surrounded by several men, who demanded to search their car, claiming that those men had attacked one of them.
-The non-union workers were taken to the Hillsdale County jail for questioning, and the spectators turned into a mob worthy of the Old West.
-They gathered at the jail, dispersing only when George Gould, the UE president, convinced them to do so.
-About midnight the non-union men were released and started home toward Jackson with two armed guard escorts, who happened to be black.
+On May 26, a non-striker hit the car of UE Vice President Jack Bowditch.
+Bowditch “approached” the non-striker’s car and was slashed in the face.
+Two non-strikers were arrested, and the spectators turned into a mob worthy of the Old West.
+They gathered at the jail where the non-strikers had been taken, dispersing only when UE president George Gould convinced them to do so.
+About midnight the arrested men were released and started home toward Jackson with two armed guard escorts, who happened to be black.
 The race of the guards inflamed an already volatile situation.
 They were followed by part of the mob and forced off the road in Jonesville.
 The guards were both attacked and one was shot.
 The assailants weren’t even strikers, but simply community members, brothers Angelo and Joseph LoPresto.

 That did it.
 Hillsdale Mayor Paul asked Gov. Romney to declare martial law and send in the National Guard.
 On May 28, Romney proclaimed a “state of public emergency,” banned all firearms in the city, evicted the armed guards from the plant, limited public gatherings to less than five people and, most importantly, ordered Essex to shut down operations.
 He ordered the union and Essex to meet with the state Labor Mediation Board and himself in Lansing.
 It was actually the first win for the union because Essex finally had an incentive to bargain.
 Essex, however, maintained that Romney’s action in closing the plant was illegal.